 - Choose whether to ask for a revised rating to also be submitted, with item settings revealed to the SME to help inform their decision.

 - Export all ratings to a CSV file for the calculation of test cut scores.

-If you’d like to discover more about standard setting, register for our Surpass Community webinar on 24 September where the Surpass Product Communications team will demonstrate the features coming soon to Surpass.
-As part of this webinar, Amanda Dainis, Lead Psychometrician and CEO of Dainis & Co will also discuss best practice for standard setting activities.
+If you’d like to discover more about standard setting, watch our Surpass Community webinar where the Surpass Product Communications team demonstrated the features in Surpass.
+As part of this webinar, Amanda Dainis, Lead Psychometrician and CEO of Dainis & Co also discussed best practice for standard setting activities.